 Many people misunderstand James 2:14-26 as teaching salvation by "faith plus works."
-This would be a contradiction to Paul's teaching of salvation by faith alone apart from works (Read Romans 3:28, Titus 3:5, Ephesians 2:8-9).
-A careful study of the James passage will show that James and Paul are actually in agreement.
+This would contradict Paul's teaching of salvation by faith alone, apart from works (Read Romans 3:28, Titus 3:5, Ephesians 2:8-9).
+A careful study of the James passage will show that James and Paul actually agree.
 James' main question is-what kind of faith saves? (cf. 2:14).
 Good works are the key to recognizing genuine saving faith.
 Genuine saving faith is productive, visible, useful, and is demonstrated by a changed life and behavior (cf. 2 Cor.
 5:17).
-Dead faith accomplishes nothing, makes no difference in a person's life and behavior; it is invisible.
+Dead faith accomplishes nothing and makes no difference in a person's life and behavior; it is invisible.

 Paul is looking at the root of salvation (faith apart from works); James is looking at the fruit of salvation (Works that flow from true faith after salvation by faith alone).
-Paul is dealing with the means of salvation; James is dealing with the outcome of salvation (good deeds and behavior).
+Paul deals with the means of salvation, and James deals with the outcome of salvation (good deeds and behavior).
 James and Paul do not contradict each other but complement one another.